DerekAnton/EqualizerInputConverter/README.md

 # Vanishing Cage
-A simple C# application for converting a FlatBoth.txt to a .peace ini style file.
+A simple C# application for converting a RoomEQWizard.txt to a .peace file.
-(add the names of the 2 programs i recieve and send files for)
+The two programs i interface with are Room EQ Wizard and PEACE “Peters Equalizer APO Configuration Extension”

 For my dad's audio project.